outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

     - resolve: identify cause in a set of possible alternate causes
     - isolate: identify contribution of a particular cause to an output
     - inject/extract dependency
+    - identify causal structure, as shown in FIG. 14 (Causal structure-matching)

   - attributes:
     - directness (x indirectly causes y, x immediately precedes y on a causal chain)